A Full Checklist for Your Home Workstation Setup

 If you are like many people, you have transitioned to a remote worker.
-There are both advantages and disadvantages of this arrangement, but there is a lot you can do to make the most of your home workstation setup.
-In this article, you can find out more about what you should include on your checklist and get some excellent home workstation ideas.
+There are both advantages and disadvantages of this arrangement, but there is a lot you can do to make the most of your home office setup checklist.
+In this article, you can find out more about what you should include on your home office setup checklist and get some excellent home workstation ideas.

 Working from home is part of the new normal, and if you are making this transition, there are bound to some ups and downs in this uncharted territory.
 Before you start setting up your home office or revamping it, it's worth considering some of the unique challenges you may face.